Abhiswain97/ML-from-scratch/README.md

 - Create a `.txt` file.
 Enter your required text here line-by-line.
 Currently, the code reads the sentences separated by newline.

 - Run it, `Cpp\NLP\feature_extraction\binaries\bow.exe <path to your .txt file>`

+> Note: Currently binary only available for Windows.
+For linux or mac, you need to compile and run it yourself.